odpi/egeria-docs/site/docs/connectors/repository/xtdb/index.md

 ## How it works

-The XTDB OMRS Repository Connector is a [repository connector](/concepts/repository-connector), hosted by the [plugin repository proxy](/concepts/plugin-repository-proxy), running on a [metadata access store](/concepts/metadata-access-store).
+The XTDB OMRS Repository Connector is a [native repository connector](/concepts/repository-connector) running on a [metadata access store](/concepts/metadata-access-store).

 ![Operation of the XTDB OMRS repository connector](xtdb-connector-overview.svg)